• Home

 I know the word splurge shouldn’t even be in a post written about affordable decorating and they are not necessary.
 My splurges are also not the most expensive.
 A splurge to me is something that I loved so much and really wanted and just couldn’t find cheap somewhere else.
 I had to save for those purchases and maybe sell something that I didn’t like as much.

-In our home my key splurge pieces are our sofas, my bed, a chandelier, our countertops, the giant baskets and an area rug here and there but for you they might be something else if you get lucky finding these things for cheap somewhere else.
+In our home, my key splurge pieces are our sofas, my bed, a chandelier, our countertops, the giant baskets, and an area rug here and there but for you, they might be something else if you get lucky finding these things for cheap somewhere else.
 I have many other key pieces that I barely spent any money on.

-I had the above sofas since 2012 and they have transitioned well with all kinds of different decor accessories and styles.
+I have had the above sofas since 2012 and they have transitioned well with all kinds of different decor accessories and styles.
 They were affordable but are unfortunately not available anymore.

 The chairs cost me only $120 each at Target on sale – The coffee table was thrifted for $25 – I made the plant hangers and macrame myself – All the end tables are from outlet stores and I painted the two outside ones white – The table lamps are thrifted for $4 each – the large brass pot is thrifted for $20 and so are the basket and giant rosary beads on the curtains – The large mirror is from HomeGoods – The affordable pillow covers are from H&M.